The End of the River: Critical

-The Radio Times described the film as "A curio," and concluded, "Despite a good cast and the Brazilian locations, the results are both confusing and disappointing"; and TV Guide similarly found "A confusing, mediocre film shot in Brazil, with little to recommend it to audiences elsewhere"; whereas Britmovie found more to admire, and wrote, "Sabu is well suited for the role with his Indian good looks.
-He executes a credible performance...Bibi Ferreira is stunningly beautiful as his love interest...Esmond Knight, Orlando Martins, Robert Douglas, and Torin Thatcher all turn in solid performances...Even though parts of the story remain weak, the scenery definitely makes up for it.
+The Radio Times described the film as "A curio," and concluded, "Despite a good cast and the Brazilian locations, the results are both confusing and disappointing."

+TV Guide wrote: "A confusing, mediocre film shot in Brazil, with little to recommend it to audiences elsewhere."

+Britmovie wrote, "Sabu is well suited for the role with his Indian good looks.
+He executes a credible performance...
+Bibi Ferreira is stunningly beautiful as his love interest...
+Esmond Knight, Orlando Martins, Robert Douglas, and Torin Thatcher all turn in solid performances...
+Even though parts of the story remain weak, the scenery definitely makes up for it.
 Christopher Challis is the cinematographer and he successfully portrays the life of the natives in the lush subtropical forests in Brazil."